 Chronic Pain vs. Acute Pain in Orthopedic Conditions

-When something isn’t right with our bodies, we often feel pain telling us that something is wrong.
+When something isn’t right with our bodies, we often feel acute or chronic pain telling us that something is wrong.
 The reason for the pain can sometimes be obvious, such as breaking a bone or a muscle strain.
 Other times, however, we might feel pain that doesn’t have an obvious source or that we aren’t sure where it came from, but has been there for months on end.
 Knowing the difference between these two types of pain can help you understand your treatment options.

 Chronic pain is generally thought of as pain that exists for three months or more, and that does not resolve in response to treatment.
 It most often affects the musculoskeletal system, such as bones or joints, and can cause pain and discomfort that can affect daily activity.
-Chronic pain is usually either age-related, genetic or due to overuse and is generally progressive in nature, starting slowly and continually getting worse over time.
+Chronic pain is usually either age-related, genetic, or due to overuse and is generally progressive in nature, starting slowly and continually getting worse over time.

 Common Chronic Orthopedic Conditions Can Include:

 - Arthritis: This is a common condition that causes inflammation in the joints, resulting in pain and stiffness.

 - Osteoporosis: This is a condition that weakens bones, making them more susceptible to fractures and breaks.

 - Bursitis: This is a condition that causes inflammation in the fluid-filled sacs that cushion the joints.

 - Nerve Damage: This can be caused by injury or disease and results in pain, numbness, and tingling.